InsultingPros/LazyKFWiki/docs/UnrealScript/ModdingSetup.md

-!> This list is for people who understand what is a binary file, what is a directory, how to differentiate files with different extensions, how to download and copy-paste files into game's folder, etc.
+!> This list is for people with minimal technical knowledge (what is a binary file, what is a directory, how to differentiate files with different extensions, how to download and copy-paste files into game's folder, etc.), who want to make mutators and don't know from where to start.

 ## Essentials